-This work was performed under Technical Task Request (TTR) X-TTR-H-00026.
-The recorded data, analysis, and conclusions satisfy the production support requirements in the Task Technical and Quality Assurance Plan (TTQAP) associated with this TTR, SRNL-RP-2013-00536.
-The requested QA level for this work is for Production Support (PS) as stated in "Task Technical and Quality Assurance Plan for Routine Samples in Support of ARP and MCU", SRNL-RP-2013-00536, Rev. 2 (January 2019).
-Requirements for performing reviews of technical reports and the extent of review are established in Manual E7 2.60 (design check requirements).
-SRNL documents the extent and type of review using the SRNL Technical Report Design Checklist contained in WSRC-IM-2002-00011, Rev. 2.
+This work was performed under Technical Task Request (TTR).6 The recorded data, analysis, and conclusions satisfy the Production Support requirements in the Task Technical and Quality Assurance Plan (TTQAP) associated with this TTR.7 Requirements for performing reviews of technical reports and the extent of review are established in Refence 8 (design check requirements).
+SRNL documents the extent and type of review using the SRNL Technical Report Design Checklist contained in Reference 9.
 The work performed, all analyses, and the review process for this report complies with those requirements.